 Minimizes Urinary Tract Infections

-This is the percent of residents that have had a urinary tract infection.
-UTI's are often linked to poor nursing care.
-Closer supervision limits the number likelihood of residents sustaining infections.
-Note that this datapoint is affected by by the fact that nursing homes have incongruent reporting standards for infections.
+This tells you the percent of residents who have had a urinary tract infection.
+UTI's are often associated with poor nursing care.
+Better hygiene protocols limits the number likelihood of residents sustaining infections.
+Keep in mind that this statistic is affected by by the fact that facilities have different reporting standards for UTI's.

 Appropriately Uses Anti-Psychotic Medication

 In Big Spring Center for Skilled Care, 12.82% of Patients use Anti-Psychotic Medication